 The Missing Macro

 While this is purely anecdotal, my experience adding healthy fats to my diet was transformational.
-For a long time, I thought low fat was the way.
-At 13, I created the silly rule that I couldn’t eat anything with more that 3 grams of fat.
+For a long time, I thought low fat was the way to go.
+At 13, I created the silly rule that I couldn’t eat anything with more than 3 grams of fat.

-The dancers I work with have seen a similar response physically to adjusting their macronutrient intake to include more healthy fats.
+The dancers I work with have seen a similar physical response to adjusting their macronutrient intake to include more healthy fats.

-Rather than get caught up in that thinking, consider this: when you eat more healthy fat you’ll be more satisfied by your meals.
-When you also tune into your body and it’s hunger + fullness cues you’ll likely end up eating less overall.
+Rather than getting caught up in that thinking, consider this: when you eat more healthy fat, you’ll be more satisfied by your meals.
+When you also tune into your body and it’s hunger + fullness cues, you’ll likely end up eating less overall.

 All meal plan changes should be gradual.